 Read About: BBA Logistics

-- Supply chain Manager: Being a point of communication between company and customer, the supply chain manager’s roles and responsibilities include maintaining a good relationship with suppliers and maintaining cost-effectiveness of raw material.
+- Supply chain Manager: Being a point of communication between company and customer, the supply chain manager’s roles and responsibilities include maintaining a good relationship with suppliers and maintaining the cost-effectiveness of raw materials.
 He greatly influences the production system of the company.

-- Supply chain analyst: With working on Analytical models, supply chain analyst’s role is to reduce the cost involved in the supply chain process and analysing supply chain data.
+- Supply chain analyst: With working on Analytical models, the supply chain analyst’s role is to reduce the cost involved in the supply chain process and analyse supply chain data.